About middle ear infection or otitis media

 Prevention of middle ear infection

-Many children who get recurrent ear infections have grommets put into their eardrums to prevent infection.
+Some children who get recurrent ear infections have grommets put into their eardrums to prevent infection.
 Grommets are special ventilating tubes that stop fluid from building up behind the eardrum and help preserve hearing.
-If your child needs grommets, he’ll see an ear, nose and throat specialist.
+If your child needs grommets, they’ll see an ear, nose and throat specialist.

 Avoid smoking.
-Children who are exposed to second-hand smoke are more likely to develop a range of illnesses, including middle ear infections.
+Children who are exposed to second-hand smoke are more likely than other children to develop a range of illnesses, including middle ear infections.